What is on-demand transport?

 Learning More About KD

-Keolis Downer operates two trials in Sydney which allow passengers to book transport from or near their home to a local transport hub or landmark.
+Keolis Downer operates two trials in Sydney and two trials in metro and regional Adelaide, which allow passengers to book transport from or near their home to a local transport hub or landmark.

 The second pilot will service Sydney’s rapidly growing City of Ryde/Macquarie Park precinct.
 This service aims to provide a more direct and personalised journey for commuters and students looking to travel within the Macquarie Park precinct.